italrr/nite/docs/README.md

 ## Content Table

 - History

 nite started a hobby project of mine in my first quarter of university when I was in Dominican Republic.
 I've wanting to make videogames since I was 13.
-I started with Game Maker, learning its own language, Game Maker.
+I started with Game Maker, learning its own language, Game Maker Language.
 Ever since I've been fascinated with the concept of making games.

 nite was originally a C++03 project.